-Below are some of the special study abroad programs that take School of Journalism faculty and students abroad during the summer.
+Below are some of the special study abroad programs that take the School of Journalism and Media faculty and students abroad during the summer.

-This summer program includes a 3-week online course component designed to provide students with a rigorous outline of news curation, comparative news theories and multimedia storytelling, and 3 weeks on site in Salzburg, where students create an online global media literacy curriculum.
-Classes are held in the world-renowned Schlossleopoldskron, an 18th century Rococo palace built by the Prince Archbishop of Salzburg.
+This summer program includes a 3-week online course component designed to provide students with a rigorous outline of news curation, comparative news theories, and multimedia storytelling, and 3 weeks on-site in Salzburg, where students create an online global media literacy curriculum.
+Classes are held in the world-renowned Schlossleopoldskron, an 18th-century Rococo palace built by the Prince-Archbishop of Salzburg.

 This program offers a unique opportunity to advanced, intermediate, and beginning students of videography to apprentice with an experienced documentary filmmaker and television news producer while learning about the art, architecture, film, and history of London.